The humble torch might do its job just fine, but one man has completely reimagined its design. The result is the LightMan.

 The LightMan has a natty design that allows it to clip to almost anything, from the pages of a book, to clothing, to the handlebars of a bike, to your smartphone or tablet.

 It also features six powerful neodymium magnets, so can stick to anything made of metal.
-The retractable reel makes it even more versatile.

 It allows the LightMan to split in two: the light, and the part housing the battery.
 That means the light section can fit into smaller and harder-to-reach spaces.
 It also lets you activate the light remotely.